init1-dev/hotel-miranda-dashboard/README.md

 # TODO:

 - currentTab and currentOrder must store their values instead of replace it with initial value when new booking is created or other action is dispatched
-- Details: rooms, employees
+- Details: employees
 - Edit: rooms, employees
 - Create: rooms, employees
-- Delete: rooms, employees
+- Delete: employees
 - Message archive action functinality
 - When click a table row and navigate to details, save last table page to get back instead of page 1